 If you are thinking about baptism, the first thing to do is to come to a church service and meet us.
-There are details here of all the services.
+There are details of all the services on the homepage.
 Most baptisms now take place on Sunday afternoons.
 You can come and see a baptism taking place and see what is involved.
 To find out when the next baptism is taking place contact the church office.

 What is Baptism [Christening]?

 In the sacrament of Baptism, you as parents are both thanking God for his gift of life, while making a decision to start your child on the journey of faith, a journey which continues for the rest of their lives.

 Baptism is the first step in becoming a member of the local and worldwide Christian family.